Probate Lawyer in Needham, MA

 - Asset clarity is needed.
 You need an attorney to clarify the distribution of complex assets or answer questions like: "Mom gave us both title to the property before she died; which one of us gets the house?"
 "Dad divided the house into six shares; do we need permission from each person to sell the house?"

-- Dying without a will (Intestacy): If your loved one died without a will, the distribution of the estate is dictated by the inflexible law of intestacy.
-We can assist the court in correctly identifying all legal heirs, so that you receive your rightful inheritance under the law.
+- Dying without a will (intestacy): If your loved one died without a will, the distribution of the estate is dictated by the inflexible law of intestacy.
+We can assist the court in correctly identifying all legal heirs so that you receive your rightful inheritance under the law.

 What Clients Are Saying